bdaiinstitute/spot_wrapper/spot_wrapper/calibration/README.md

 cameras mounted in a fixed pose relative to each other on a robot** based off of moving the robot to view a Charuco target from different poses.
 If you already have an existing dataset of synchronized stereo (or multi-stereo) photos of a Charuco target from different viewpoints, you can use the CLI tool to compute the intrinsic/extrinsic parameters.

+Additionally, if you have saved the poses the images are taken at, you can also calibrate the camera to robot extrinsic (eye-to-hand registration).

-Additionally, the CLI tool's saving capability allows to store multiple unique calibration runs in one configuration file with calibration metadata, to document related runs with different setups or parameters.
+the CLI tool's saving capability allows to store multiple unique calibration runs in one configuration file with calibration metadata, to document related runs with different setups or parameters.